 4 tracks from Clinton Street to CY, signaled for both directions with a Controlled Block System.

-2 tracks from CY to WK, CTC in use, controlled from CY.
+2 tracks from CY to Highland Park, CTC in use, controlled from CY.

-2 tracks from WK to Kenosha, signaled for normal left hand operation.
+2 tracks from Highland Park to Kenosha, signaled for normal left hand operation.

 Automatic Train Stop in use between Clinton Street and Kenosha.

 A bridge reconstruction project is underway between Clybourn and Evanston, resulting in changes.
 A third track to the west was removed in 1984.
 And the first phase of the bridge reconstruction project has involved construction of a new track and bridges at the location of the removed track.